Writing a PRNG using ChatGPT

 [ChatGPT] Certainly!
 Here’s the modified function that uses

 Isn’t that cool??
-It not only understood the pattern-matching on Nat
+It not only understood the pattern-matching on Nats and how

 Going mad with power, I decided to try to teach it linearity.
 Unfortunately that didn’t work: